Small claims actions

 If the claim was between £200 and £3,000 and it was defended, you will probably have to pay some money to your opponent.

-However, you probably won't need a solicitor to represent you in a small claims action (see 'do I need a solicitor?' above).
+However, you probably won't need a solicitor to represent you (see 'do I need a solicitor?' above).
 In fact, most solicitors won't take on small claims cases because they are generally very simple and there's no legal aid available for them.

 How do I raise a small claims action?